airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `vendor` | The name of the product's vendor. | `products.vendor` | 🟢 0.90 | 'products.vendor' is a precise match for 'vendor'. |
 | `status` | The status of the product.
 Valid values: - active: The product is ready to sell and is available to customers on the online store, sales channels, and apps.
 By default, existing products are set to active. - archived: The product is no longer being sold and isn't available to customers on sales channels and apps. - draft: The product isn't ready to sell and is unavailable to customers on sales channels and apps.
 By default, duplicated and unarchived products are set to draft.  | `products.status` | 🟢 0.80 | 'products.status' aligns well with 'status', acknowledging the valid status values. |

 ## Workshop Models

 These models are in the workshop directory and are not yet approved.

-### Mapping from Airbyte `custom_collections` to Fivetran `collection`
+### Mapping: Airbyte `custom_collections` to Fivetran `collection`

 - Table Match Confidence Score: 🟢 0.80
 - Table Completion Score: 🟢 0.82

-#### Evaluation

-The table match confidence is high due to the similarity in subject matter, but not all fields could be mapped, especially with some fields missing appropriate matches.
-The completion score reflects the proportion of fields that have meaningful mappings.
+- Summary Self-Evaluation: _The table match confidence is high due to the similarity in subject matter, but not all fields could be mapped, especially with some fields missing appropriate matches.
+The completion score reflects the proportion of fields that have meaningful mappings._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |